Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Global properties of the RG transformation in

 If a point $x$ near $e$ (resp. $e'$) does not belong to the fast separatrix $\Lzero$, then its orbit is ``pulled'' towards the slow separatrix $\Lone$ at rate $\rho^{4^n}$, with some $\rho<1$, and converges to $e$ (resp. $e'$) along $\Lone$ at rate $r^{2^n}$, with some $r<1$.

-The strong separatrix $\Lzero$ is transversally superattracting: all nearby points are pulled towards $\Lzero$ uniformly at rate $r^{2^n}$ (see also the proof of Lemma \ref{description of folds}).
+The strong separatrix $\Lzero$ is transversally superattracting: all nearby points are pulled towards $\Lzero$ uniformly at rate $r^{2^n}$.
 It follows that these points either converge to one of the fixed points, $e$ or $e'$, or converge to the circle $\BOTTOMmig$.

 Given a neighborhood $\Om$ of $\BOTTOMmig$, let